mjdistributed/familynet/README.md

 ## Running the app locally in a container

-1. Update working directory to ./server: `$ cd server`
-1. Build the Docker image: `$ docker build -t familynet-dev .`
+1. Build the Docker image: `$ docker build -t familynet-dev:head server/`
-1. Run a container of the image: `$ docker run -p 5000:5000 familynet-dev`
+1. Run a container of the image: `$ docker run -p 8080:8080 familynet-dev:head`

 ## Unit Testing